Multi Component Dark Matter in a Minimal Model: Three Dark Matter Scenario

 \subsection{Numerical Analysis for Relic Density}

-In this subsection we turn to numerical calculation of the dark matter abundance in the parameter space.
-To this end the package {\tt micrOMEGAs} \cite{Alguero:2023zol} is exploited, in which these processes are taken into account in order to compute the relic density: self-annihilation, co-annihilation, conversion or co-scattering.
+In this subsection, we perform numerical analysis of the dark matter relic abundance in the model parameter space.
+To this end, we employ the package {\tt micrOMEGAs} \cite{Alguero:2023zol}, in which these processes are taken into account in order to compute the relic density: self-annihilation, conversion, and co-annihilation.
 As input parameters we have three DM masses, $m_1, m_2, m_\phi$, and two couplings $y$ and $\lambda$.
-We carry out a full scan to single out points in the parameter space which respect the observed relic density, $\Omega h^2 \sim 0.12$ \cite{Planck:2018vyg}.
-The applied ranges for the parameters in the scan read, $10~\text{GeV} < m_i < 1~\text{TeV}$ and $0 < y, \lambda < 2$.
-Three DM components constitute the total relic density, each component contributing a fraction $\xi_i = \Omega_i/\Omega$.
-As the first step we find viable values for the DM masses by imposing the constraint from the observed relic density on the predicted relic abundance.
-The results in Fig.~\ref{3DM} show that larger fermion masses dominantly pick larger scalar masses, in order to achieve the correct relic density.
-Next we obtain the relative fraction $\xi_\phi/\xi_1$ as a function of the scalar mass and the mass of a fermion.
-The results in Fig.~\ref{RelativeFraction} divides the region into one with $\xi_\phi > \xi_1$ and another one with $\xi_\phi < \xi_1$.
-Specifically there is a region with $m_\phi > 125$ GeV where the ratio $\xi_\phi/\xi_1$ drops well below $10^{-4}$.
-This region appears because a new annihilation channel, $\phi \phi \to h h $, opens when $m_\phi$ becomes larger than the Higgs mass, thus leading to the reduction of the relic density of the scalar DM follows from the generic relation $\Omega \propto 1/\langle \sigma v \rangle$.
+We perform a parameter-space scan to identify points respecting the observed relic density, $\Omega_{\text{DM}} h^2 = 0.120 \pm 0.001$ \cite{Planck:2018vyg}.
+The parameter ranges used in the scan are, $10~\text{GeV} < m_i < 1~\text{TeV}$ and $0 < y, \lambda < 2$.
+In our numerical analysis we set $\kappa = 0$, since this interaction does not contribute to the relic density or direct detection observables.
+Furthermore, because we consider only regions with $\lambda > 0$, the bounded-from-below condition is satisfied.
+The total relic abundance receives contributions from all three dark matter components, with each component contributing a fraction $\xi_i=\Omega_i/\Omega_{\rm DM}$.
+As a first step, we find viable dark matter masses by imposing the constraint from the observed relic density on the predicted relic abundance.
+Fig.~\ref{3DM} shows a clear correlation between the fermion and scalar masses, with larger fermion masses generally favoring larger scalar masses in order to reproduce the observed relic abundance.
+We next examine the ratio $\xi_\phi/\xi_1$ as a function of the scalar mass and the mass of a fermion.
+The results shown in Fig.~\ref{RelativeFraction} divide the parameter space into regions with $\xi_\phi>\xi_1$ and $\xi_\phi<\xi_1$.
+In particular, for $m_\phi > 125$ GeV, the ratio $\xi_\phi/\xi_1$ drops below $10^{-4}$.
+This behavior arises because the annihilation channel $\phi\phi\to hh$ becomes kinematically accessible once the scalar mass exceeds the Higgs mass.
+The resulting enhancement of the annihilation rate reduces the relic abundance of the scalar dark matter component, consistent with the approximate relation $\Omega_i \propto 1/\langle\sigma_i v\rangle$.